drexler/aws-guide-for-net-developers/doc_source/gs-tools-for-net-developers.rst

 And you don't have to leave Visual Studio.

-For details about how to download and install the kit, see `Setting up the AWS Toolkit for Visual Studio <https://docs.aws.amazon.com/toolkit-for-visual-studio/latest/user-guide/setup.html>`_.
+For details about how to download and install the toolkit, see `Setting up the AWS Toolkit for Visual Studio <https://docs.aws.amazon.com/toolkit-for-visual-studio/latest/user-guide/setup.html>`_.

 |TTSlong|